Adjustment of Worker Characteristics

 Interpret all recommendations in the context of available DOT worker characteristic factors.
 Use the standard DOT worker characteristics and SkillTRAN’s common case situations as a general guideline to the selection of the many possible rating levels.
 The frequency counts given in the characteristics descriptions are crucial to understanding the vocational impact of reduced ability to perform at less than a constant level.
 Do not necessarily accept recommendations at face value from medical personnel (particularly regarding "sedentary work only") unless you are sure that the recommendation is based solidly on their proper understanding of the Revised Handbook for Analyzing Jobs (RHAJ) definitions of the various DOT worker characteristics.

 When it is difficult to determine how to interpret a recommendation in DOT terms, consult the 1991 Revised Handbook for Analyzing Jobs (RHAJ), published by the U.S. Dept. Of Labor (DOL).
 The RHAJ has many sample statements which illustrate each of the levels of worker characteristics.
 It is "the Bible" for the job analysts who collected data for the DOT.
 It is the best source to learn what each of these factors truly represents.
+In the web-based products, click the Help icon to see the RHAJ definition of each factor.

 Be careful translating test results into DOT levels of a worker characteristic, especially results reported in percentiles of a norm group.
 Study the test content and performance demonstrated in the full context of the definitions and examples detailed in the RHAJ.
 Consult the RHAJ to determine the exact meaning of each level of every DOT factor.
 Think like the DOL job analysts in order to assign functional levels appropriate for your client.
 This will greatly help you to make the most meaningful adjustments to characteristics and obtain good search results for your client’s situation.